| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Lots of love and interaction

 • Do not use baby walkers they can cause more injury.
-Floor play which is supervised or Push-toys are safer.
+Floor play with supervision or Push-toys are safer.

 Typical Developmental Progression (0–24 Months)